memberful/memberful-wp/readme.txt

 = Do I need a Memberful account to use the plugin? =

 Yes.
-Memberful is online [membership software](https://memberful.com), and the plugin connects with the Memberful service to bring content protection and single sign on features to your WordPress website.
+[Memberful](https://memberful.com) is a hosted membership service, and the plugin connects with Memberful to bring content protection, membership management, and single sign on features to your WordPress website.

 = Can I protect content on my WordPress website? =

 Yes, you can [protect WordPress content](https://memberful.com/help/integrate/services/wordpress/protect-wordpress-content/) with Memberful.
-Every page and post features an meta box where you can set permissions.
+Every page and post features a restrict access meta box where you can set specific permissions.
 We also include [several helpful functions](https://memberful.com/help/integrate/services/wordpress/wordpress-functions/) for use in WordPress themes or plugins.

 = How do I contribute to Memberful WP or report bugs? =